 How to apply for the F1 Student Visa?

 To apply for the F1 Student Visa, you have to first get accepted by a USCIS-accredited institution.
 Once a university or college approves your application and gives you permission to participate in their courses, your I-120A-B Form will be issued.
 It is a document that records information about your study programme’s start and end dates, the programme’s fees, your funding sources, and other personal information.

 Your chosen university provides the information included in the I-120A-B Form based on what you submitted in your application.
 When you receive the Form, make sure that all the information is correct.
 If there are any mistakes, you might not be granted entry to the US.

 The next step is to pay your F1 Student Visa fees of around $510.
 Make sure you keep the receipt as you will need to bring it to your visa interview.

 After you have settled the visa fee, you can complete the DS-160 Form, Non-immigrant Visa Application and submit it to USCIS.
 Then you can schedule and later attend your visa interview at the nearest US Embassy or Consulate.

 After successfully completing the visa interview, you will receive your F1 Student Visa and you will be able to start preparing for the journey to the US.

 How to prepare for the F1 Student Visa interview?

 Attending the visa interview is the last step of the visa application process.
 The goal of the interview is to verify whether the information you provided in your application is true and whether you qualify for the visa.
 Before you attend the interview, you have to make sure to prepare the following documents:

-During the interview, an immigration officer will review these documents and they will ask you questions about your academic goals in the US.
-They might ask you about your previous grades and about your choice of university in the US.
+During the interview, an immigration officer will review these documents and ask you questions about your academic goals in the US.
+They might ask you about your previous grades and your choice of university in the US.